+Name:

+Campus Name:

+Phone Number/Email:

-Name: Campus Name: Phone Number/Email: Introduction: Agree to bi nding electronic contract and electronic signature.
-Initial each statement. -amy sissanting some and sissanting of greaters. understand that it have access to the the Membership Recruitment Acceptance Binding Agreement, or "MRABA."
-I is a contract with the National Panhellenic Conference ("NPC") and both parties will esigned agreement.
-I choose to complete this MRABA because I participated in the hip recruitment process ("Recruitment") at [Campus ELECTRONIC SIG NATURE ONLY lectronic contract.
+Introduction: Agree to binding electronic contract and electronic signature.
+Initial each statement.

+This form is called the Membership Recruitment Acceptance Binding Agreement, or "MRABA."
+I understand that it is a contract with the National Panhellenic Conference ("NPC") and both parties will have access to the signed agreement.
+I choose to complete this MRABA because I participated in the primary membership recruitment process ("Recruitment") at [Campus Name].

+ELECTRONIC SIGNATURE ONLY

+- I consent to this electronic contract.
 I agree to electronically sign the MRABA.
-These terms are defined by natures and Global and National Commerce Act ("E-Sign") and the Uniform Electronic 'UETA").
-I agree that this M UETA.
-RABA, and my electronic signature, is valid, enforceable and binding under E-Sign and Next Step: Continue to P art 1.
-Part 1: Withdrawing or Co Initial one of the followin • I will not join a sor ority now.
-I could join a sorority in the future by participating in the continuous open rocess.
+These terms are defined by the Electronic Signatures and Global and National Commerce Act ("E-Sign") and the Uniform Electronic Transactions Act ("UETA"). - I agree that this MRABA, and my electronic signature, is valid, enforceable and binding under E-Sign and UETA.

+Next Step: Continue to Part 1.

+Part 1: Withdrawing or Continuing in Recruitment.
+Initial one of the following options.

+I want to withdraw from Recruitment.

+I will not join a sorority now.
+I could join a sorority in the future by participating in the continuous open bidding ("COB") process.
 I will not complete this contract.
+Next Step: Continue to Part 5.

-July 10 Part 5.
-I am continuing in Next Step: Continu Part 2: Show that you un Initial each statement. derstand the ranking process.
-By signing the MRABA, I understand and agree that each of these statements is true: I am willing to a ccept an invitation to membership ("bid") from any sorority I list in Part 4.
-I will rank each s sorority in the order of my preference for receiving a bid.
+I am continuing in Recruitment.
+Next Step: Continue to Part 2.

+Part 2: Show that you understand the ranking process.
+Initial each statement.

+By signing the MRABA, I understand and agree that each of these statements is true:

+I am willing to accept an invitation to membership ("bid") from any sorority I list in Part 4.

+I will rank each sorority in the order of my preference for receiving a bid.

-If I attended a sorority's preference e to rank that sorority. event, and I would not accept a bid from that sorority, I do not have I understand that if I choose to rank fe ewer sororities, I might not receive a bid through Recruitment.
-Part 3: Show that you understand the effect of initial each statement below. f submitting the MRABA.
-By signing the MRABA, I understand and ag ree that each of these statements is true: After I submit this form, I cannot chan rankings. nge my rankings.
-I cannot add or delete any sororities to my ority I ranked, I understand I am eligible to join any sorority later, nd that not all sororities will recruit through COB. ranked, but I choose not to accept that bid , I understand that I amon this campus until the start of the next primary Recruitment. · · · · · · · · · · · · · · · · · · · ut I break my pledge or the sorority breaks the pledge, I be pledged by a different sorority on this campus until the start of Part 4: Rank your preferences.
-Rank in order of your preference for receiving g a bid. st Preference 2nd Preference (if applicable) Part 5: Sign the contract. have read and understand this MRABA.
-By s signing or submitting this MRABA, I agree to be bound by its terms whas the same legal effect of completing a paper version. rority.
-I understand that if I join an NPC sorority and choose t cy, I cannot join another NPC member organization, regardless of Signature: Date:
+If I attended a sorority's preference event, and I would not accept a bid from that sorority, I do not have to rank that sorority.

+I understand that if I choose to rank fewer sororities, I might not receive a bid through Recruitment.

+Part 3: Show that you understand the effect of submitting the MRABA.

+Initial each statement below.

+By signing the MRABA, I understand and agree that each of these statements is true:

+- After I submit this form, I cannot change my rankings.
+I cannot add or delete any sororities to my rankings. - If I do not receive a bid from any sorority I ranked, I understand I am eligible to join any sorority later, through the COB process.
+I understand that not all sororities will recruit through COB. - If I do receive a bid from a sorority I ranked, but I choose not to accept that bid, I understand that I am not eligible to join any other sorority on this campus until the start of the next primary Recruitment. - If I do accept a bid from a sorority, but I break my pledge or the sorority breaks the pledge, I understand that I am not eligible to be pledged by a different sorority on this campus until the start of the next primary recruitment.

+Part 4: Rank your preferences.
+Rank in order of your preference for receiving a bid.

+1st Preference

+2nd Preference (if applicable)

+3rd Preference (if applicable)

+Part 5: Sign the contract.

+I have read and understand this MRABA.
+By signing or submitting this MRABA, I agree to be bound by its terms.
+I agree that completing this form electronically has the same legal effect of completing a paper version.

+I have never been initiated into an NPC sorority.
+I understand that if I join an NPC sorority and choose to become an initiated member of that sorority, I cannot join another NPC member organization, regardless of any circumstances.

+Signature:

+Date: